Shocking Truth of Xi and Putin Hot Mic Moment | Joshua Philipp

 If you destroy religion, if you destroy culture, if you destroy tradition, the definition of good and evil is what I say is good and what I say is evil.

-And I don't, I know it it's interpreted differently these days, but you can trace that back to 1967 Mao Zedong during the culture revolution.
+And so, you know, that's actually where, you know, funny enough, when people talk about, you know, political correctness, and I don't, I know it's interpreted differently these days, but you can trace that back to 1967 Mao Zedong during the Cultural Revolution.

-Mao Zedong basically said in China, um, you know, basically, if you do what the state says, you're politically correct.
+Mao Zedong basically said in China, you know, basically, if you do what the state says, you're politically correct.

-You that cannot coexist with God.
+That cannot coexist with God.

 Because what it means is that good and evil is defined by the actions of the state.